AlmaLinux/almalinux.org/content/blog/2024-10-30-almalinux-endorsed-distro.md

 Earlier today we announced that AlmaLinux has been selected to join the [Endorsed Distributions list on Microsoft Azure](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/endorsed-distros), a unique distinction with only 6 other distributions.
 The press release is included below with all of the details.

 We are so grateful to the incredible Azure team for this, and are so excited to see our community supported in this way.
+Visit the Microsoft Linux and Open Source Blog - [Announcing availability of AlmaLinux as an endorsed Linux distribution in Azure](https://techcommunity.microsoft.com/t5/linux-and-open-source-blog/announcing-availability-of-almalinux-as-an-endorsed-linux/ba-p/4282201) - to see their announcement,

 ==========